javadba/OCspark/README.md

 <b>Point to Point communication RDD - P2pRDD</b>
 P2pRDD sets up a TcP channel between the Driver and each of the Workers.
 This channel can be used to provide instructions and/or data updates from Driver to Workers without incurring the I/O of reading RDD data afresh.

 The use case is allow repeatedly processing the data in a tight loop but potentially with different Machine Learning or Deep Learning parameters.
-The Workers would send back results - possibly in the form of updated Weights - to the Driver -who in turn sends updated parameters (and possibly weights) to the Worker.
+The Workers would send back results - possibly in the form of updated Weights - to the Driver -who in turn sends updated paramet``ers (and possibly weights) to the Worker.

 Two advantages can be derived from this: